This section is a continued part of 17|Nanboku(Yoshino) Cho Period History (1333-1392) . Please read Chapter 17 before reading this section.

 The circle above indicates the time we discuss in this section

-Ashikaga Takauji established a new emperor, Emperor Komyo (光明) in Kyoto, this is a North dynasty.
-This is how the North and South dynasty came about.
 Two dynasties co-existed for about 60 years.
-Little by little, many samurai groups went under the North dynasty and after Go-Daigo and his several top key men passed away, the South dynasty became weaker and weaker.
-The South Dynasty accepted the Ashikaga side offer and the North and the South united in 1392.
-During all those fights between the emperor side and Kamakura Bakufu, the sword style changed to wider and longer, 3, 4, or 5 feet long.
-The majority of the Nanboku-Cho style long sword was shortened later.
+Little by little, many samurai groups came under the North Dynasty, and after Go-daigo and his several key men passed away, the South Dynasty became weaker and weaker.
+Eventually, the South Dynasty accepted the Ashikaga side’s offer, and the North and the South united in 1392.
+During all those fights between the emperor and Kamakura Bakufu, the sword style changed to broader and longer, like 3, 4, or 5 feet long.
+Later, most of the Nanboku-cho (the North and South Dynasties) style long swords were shortened.

-Kibamusha (騎馬武者蔵) It once believed this is a portrait of Ashikaga Takauji, now several other opinions this is somebody else.
+Kibamusha (騎馬武者蔵) This portrait was once believed to be Ashikaga Takauji, but now some claim otherwise.
 “Public Domain” owned by Kyoto National Museum

 *Nitta Yoshisada (新田義貞 )

-Today, Inamura Gasaki, a part of Shonan area is one of the favorite dating spots for young people in the evening.
-The evening scene of Inamura Gasaki is very beautiful.
-The Sunset view from Inamura Gasaki toward Enoshima (small island, a shrine a top) direction is the most wonderful.
-My parents’ house was in the vicinity above the cliff.
+Today, Cape Inamura Gasaki, a part of the Shonan (湘南), is one of the favorite dating spots for young people in the evening.
+The evening scene of Cape Inamura Gasaki is beautiful.
+The Sunset from Inamura Gasaki toward Enoshima (江の島；a small island with a shrine a top) is very beautiful.
+My parents’ house used to be above the cliff in the vicinity called Kamakura-yama, overlooking the ocean.

 Inamura Gasaki Photo is “Creative Commons” CC 表示-継承 3.0 File: Inamuragasaki tottanbu.jpg Public domain